supahcraig/SnoflakeIngest/README.md

 ## File upload/copy using Snowpipe

 This is similar to the regular file upload/copy, except that it uploads the file to a Snowflake stage, and then the stage will load that data into the table behind the scenes, asynchronously.
+The files are loaded into an implicit stage (i.e. `@%table_name`) where they will sit until the Ingest Manager runs the `ingest_files` method.
+This specific python will call `ingest_files` each time a file is uploaded to the stage, but it's also possible to process all the files in the stage after the fact.

-It can take a minute or two for the data to be visible in your table.
+_NOTE:_ It can take a minute or two for the data to be visible in your table.

 ### Database setup